 The European automotive industry ranks among the largest energy consumers worldwide.
-With an annual growth rate of 4.3% and a global market share of 20%, the sector is essential to the effort to revamp global energy use.
-In the industry’s complex manufacturing supply chains, small- and medium-scale auto parts suppliers consume about 90% of the total energy in production processes.
+With an annual growth rate of 4.3% and a global market share of 20%, the sector is essential to the effort to reduce global energy use.
+In the industry’s complex manufacturing supply chains, small- and medium-scale auto parts suppliers from Europe consume about 90% of the total energy in production processes.

-The goal of E2DRIVER is to train SMEs in the automotive sector on energy auditing and energy saving measures for cost-effective energy efficiency improvements.
-To overcome the lack of knowledge, skills and awareness prevalent in the industry, the project’s integrative approach aims to boost capacity building programmes on energy auditing by establishing an innovative learning platform.
+The goal of E2DRIVER is to train SMEs in the automotive sector in energy auditing and on energy saving measures for cost-effective energy efficiency improvements.
+To overcome the lack of knowledge, skills and awareness that are prevalent in the industry, the project’s integrative approach aims at boosting capacity building programmes in energy auditing by establishing an innovative learning platform and methodology.

 The learning platform puts people at the centre through a creative training methodology.
-The hallmark of this methodology is the adaptation of training materials and energy self-assessment tools to each trainee’s needs and motivations (adaptive learning environment).
-In addition, peer trainers will take centre stage as they generate own knowledge on energy efficiency and share it with their co-workers (ontological-flip teaching).
+The hallmark of this methodology is the customisation of the capacity building programme to each company’s needs and motivations (customized learning environment).
+In addition, trainees will take centre stage as they generate their own knowledge on energy efficiency and share it with their co-workers (ontological-flip teaching).